 - In Lufia: Curse of the Sinistrals, once Daos appears, he announces to the world that anyone who bows to him will be spared and anyone who helps Maxim will be destroyed.
 After that, the people of every single town refuse to help Maxim or even let them and his companion enter.
 Their fear is justified; Daos's power as the Sinistral of Fear induces terror in the hearts of people, he demonstrates his power with a massive explosion, and he sends monsters to every town Maxim tries to enter.
 It takes the people Maxim has met along the way to convince the world to stand up against Daos.

-- Taken to its logical conclusion in Live A Live, where after being tricked into killing the king by the Demon King, Oersted is immediately accused of being the Demon King and exiled.
-After a few more traumatic events, Oersted simply gives up on humanity, becomes the Demon King Odio for real, and slaughters every other human on the continent before setting out to do the same in all the other chapters.
+- Taken to its logical conclusion in Live A Live, where after being tricked into killing the king by Streibough, Oersted is immediately accused of being the Lord of Dark and exiled.
+After a few more traumatic events, Oersted simply gives up on humanity, becomes the Lord of Dark, Odio for real, and slaughters every other human in the kingdom before setting out to do the same in all the other chapters.

 - Captain Cold has this going hard in Injustice 2 after watching the townsfolk cheer the Regime on as they murdered his fellow rogues, including his sister the Golden Glider.
 This caused Cold to revoke his Noble Demon and Never Hurt an Innocent policies and join the Society, a group of other less noble supervillains to fulfill his own Roaring Rampage of Revenge.